maik97/peak-shaver/docs/intro/getting_started.rst

 - ``__init__()`` is all about parameter tuning.
 Note that in this case we have a parameter called Q_table (This will be different for each type of RL-Agent).
 - ``act()`` is the function in which the agent decides on its actions based on the state.
 This is also the place where the greedy function will be applied.
-- ``remember()`` is necessary to save the all the necessary information for the learning process, since we dont want to update the Q-values every single step.
+- ``remember()`` is necessary to save the all the necessary information for the learning process, since we don't want to update the Q-values every single step.
 - ``replay()`` is where the Q-function is applied and the learning process takes place, with the help of the memory from the ``remember()`` function.
 - ``save_agent()`` is used to make a backup of the agent.
-This should be used every x steps (x should be big, because the total steps can go into millions), since you dont want to make a backup every step.
+This should be used every x steps (x should be big, because the total steps can go into millions), since you don't want to make a backup every step.
 Note that each backup takes time as well as space on your device.

 The full code of the basic RL-Agent can be checked out on `Github <https://github.com/maik97/peak-shaver/blob/main/peak-shaver/main/agent_q_table.py>`_ .